Top-rated Motorcycle Sat-Navs - 2024

 When evaluating the various products in a particular category it soon becomes clear that each has its own strengths and weaknesses, and, in many cases, there are no clear winners.
 Such is the situation faced by those in the market for a motorcycle GPS.
 Rather than taking a definitive approach to finding the best motorcycle GPS, you should instead consider which product is the best fit for your individual requirements.

-Let's face it, motorcycle navigators are often considerably more expensive than your average sat-nav, so if you only ride on a casual basis you might find an improvised solution using your smartphone adequate to your needs.
+The fact is, motorcycle navigators are often considerably more expensive than your average sat-nav, so if you only ride on a casual basis you might find an improvised solution using your smartphone adequate to your needs.
 If, however, you take your riding more seriously, the obvious benefits in terms of functionality and convenience make a dedicated motorcycle GPS a totally worthwhile investment.

 At this juncture, it should be noted that most dedicated motorcycle navigators are not strictly limited to use on a motorcycle, but can also pull double duty in your car, and some even have a pedestrian mode to guide you when travelling by foot.

 So what exactly are you getting for your money when you purchase a dedicated motorcycle GPS?
-That, of course, depends on the particular device in question, but there are a number of common features which set them apart from a standard Global Positioning System.
+That, of course, depends on the particular device in question, but there are a number of common features which set them apart from a standard Global Positioning System

 This is yet another obvious requirement for the successful application of sat-nav technology to use on motorcycles.
 Even with the most careful planning being caught out on the road in a sudden downpour is always a distinct possibility when travelling by motorbike.
 With a dedicated motorcycle navigator you have peace of mind knowing it can stand up to the worst that mother nature can throw at it.
 Devices such as those manufactured by TomTom and Garmin are in fact tested to meet the ix7 standard of waterproofing and can even survive a dunking in water of up to 1 meter in depth.